 The Hans Linde Fellowship was established in 2012 and each year provides a stipend to a second- or third-year UO Law student who is actively interested in addressing legal problems that extend beyond national or state borders.

-For academic year 2013-14, applications will be due in August 2013.
-The term of the fellowship will be the full academic year, and will carry a stipend of $4,000.
+For academic year 2013-14, applications were due by noon on Monday, September 16, 2013.
+The term of the fellowship is the full academic year, and will carry a stipend of $4,000.

 Application and Selection